Overtraining is a term that gets thrown around a lot in the fitness world, but what does it actually mean?

 4.3.
 Prioritize nutrition and sleep

-It can easily happen that you get bogged down in training and forget how important it is to properly nourish your body.
+It can be easy to get caught up in training and forget how important it is to nourish your body properly.

-Make sure you eat a balanced diet with plenty of protein, carbohydrates and healthy fats to support your training and recovery.
+Eat a balanced diet high in protein, carbohydrates and healthy fats to support your training and recovery.

-Aim to get 7-9 hours of quality sleep each night to allow your body to recover and recharge.
+Aim for 7-9 hours of quality sleep each night to allow your body to recover and recharge.

 4.4.
 Yoga instead of fitness

-If you feel burned out from high-intensity workouts, consider replacing some of your gym sessions with Yoga classes to exchange.
+If you're feeling burnt out from high-intensity workouts, consider adding some of your gym sessions Yoga courses to exchange.

-It is also a good way to relax after a long
+Plus, it's a great way to recover after a long one

 n day to relax and relieve stress.